omega8cc/boa/docs/COMPOSER.md

 BOA supports Drupal 8/9/10 codebases both with classic directory structure like in Drupal 7 and also Drupal 8/9/10 distros you can download from Drupal.org.
 However, if you use a Composer-based codebase with a different structure, the platform path is not the codebase root directory but the subdirectory where you see the Drupal own `index.php` and `core` subdirectory.
 It can be `platform-name/web` or `platform-name/docroot` or something similar depending on the distro design.

-As you may have discovered if you have already tried, the path you should use in Aegir when adding a Composer-based codebase as a platform is the directory where `index.php` resides, so effectively anything above that directory is not available for web requests and thus safely protected.
+As you may have discovered if you have already tried, the path you should use in Ægir when adding a Composer-based codebase as a platform is the directory where `index.php` resides, so effectively anything above that directory is not available for web requests and thus safely protected.

-The information from Aegir project docs saying "When verifying a platform, Aegir runs `composer install` if a `composer.json` file is found." doesn't apply to BOA.
+The information from Ægir project docs saying "When verifying a platform, Ægir runs `composer install` if a `composer.json` file is found." doesn't apply to BOA.
 We have disabled this.
 There are several reasons, most importantly:

 a.
-Having this feature enabled is actually against the codebase management workflow in Aegir, because it may modify codebase on a live site.
+Having this feature enabled is actually against the codebase management workflow in Ægir, because it may modify codebase on a live site.
 b.
 Some tasks launch verify many times during clone and migrate, which results in giant overhead and conflicts if we allowed it to run `composer install` many times in parallel.
 c.
 From our experience, having this poorly implemented feature enabled breaks clone and migration tasks between platforms when both have the `composer.json` file.
 It just doesn't make any sense in our opinion.
 The implementation should be improved to make it actually work similarly to Drush Makefiles.